Ben Hubble QC

-Ben is a committee member of the Professional Negligence Bar Association and ran their annual seminar on Lawyers Liabilities.
+Ben is Vice Chairman of the Professional Negligence Bar Association and previously ran their annual seminar on Lawyers Liabilities.
 He is also a member of the Chancery Bar Association and has run their professional negligence seminar.
 He is a member of the Common Law & Commercial Bar Association.

 In relation to his professional liability work, Ben was top ranked as a leading junior in both Chambers and Partners and the Legal 500 prior to his taking Silk and he remains just as popular with clients in Silk.
 Ben has very considerable experience in all aspects of professional liability claims, especially those with a commercial element.
 Claims involving security documentation and undue influence are a particular interest, Ben having acted for the Law Society and the solicitor appellant in Etridge.
 Ben also has very considerable experience in multi party litigation.
 He acted for the majority of the 650 odd panel solicitors sued by ATE insurers in the TAG Litigation following the collapse of the Accident Group.
 Similarly, he acted for the lead defence group in the CLE Litigation.
 He successfully resisted the application made on behalf of miners for a Group Litigation Order arising from alleged misappropriation of damages paid under the Coal Miners Compensation Scheme.
 He is currently acting for the solicitor firm sued in the Innovator Litigation on the appeal to the Court of Appeal.